joachimprinzbach/BiZEPS/doc/Setup_Part2.md

 but pre downloaded and added to the image with the `COPY` command.
 But this would lead into extra disk space for the pre downloaded binaries.

-The creatin of this Dockerfile shows the difficulty to choose between maintainability, reproducibility, speed and size.
+The creation of this Dockerfile shows the difficulty to choose between maintainability, reproducibility, speed and size.

 ### Do not Install with Package Manager